kavitakamat21/sql_sales_p1/README.md

     SELECT * FROM retail_sales
     WHERE total_sale > 1000

-Write a SQL query to find the total number of transactions (transaction_id) made by each gender in each category.
+5.Write a SQL query to find the total number of transactions (transaction_id) made by each gender in each category.

     SELECT
         category,